carpentries-incubator/hpc-intro/_episodes/11-connecting.md

   algorithm. `ed25519` specifies [EdDSA][wiki-dsa] with a 256-bit key;
   it is faster than RSA with a comparable strength.
 * `-f` (default is /home/user/.ssh/id_algorithm): filename to store your private key.
-The public key will be identical, with a `.pub` extension added.
+The public key filename will be identical, with a `.pub` extension added.

 ```
 {{ site.local.prompt }} ssh-keygen -a 100 -f ~/.ssh/id_ed25519 -t ed25519